AI system implementation issues and risk mitigation: living evidence

 • Poor uptake of novel systems can occur with staff for a number of reasons.

-• Useful AI solutions can still fail at the implementation stage without proper planning for system and end-user needs.114
+• Useful AI solutions can still fail at the implementation stage without proper planning for system and end-user needs.138

-• user factors: trust in AI (and its accuracy and implications), system understanding, AI literacy
+• user factors: trust in AI (and its accuracy and implications), system understanding, AI literacy, positive attitude, anxiety and perceived risk

-• system usage factors: added value, time savings, burden, interface and user friendliness, workflow integration and interoperability of systems
+• system usage factors: added value, time savings, burden, interpretability and explainability of AI results, interface and user friendliness, workflow integration and interoperability of systems

 • socio-organisational-cultural factors: social influence, organisational readiness, ethical aspects, perceived threat to professional identity.